Best practices

 At an airport in Canada, the operations team was able to leverage video surveillance and crowd estimation analytics to better control airflow in various areas throughout the airport.
 For example, if their unified security platform detected a crowd forming in a specific area, the system would trigger the HVAC airflow in that zone to increase.
 When the crowd would subside, so would the airflow.
 This has not only helped to reduce energy costs and keep sustainability practices in check, but they’re also ensuring better quality air for their passengers during busier travel times.

-Using sound detection in restrooms to monitor safety and operations
+Using sound detection in restrooms to maintain safety and operations

 Video surveillance is very helpful to detect threats across university campuses, schools, or offices.
 But for obvious reasons, cameras cannot be installed in sensitive areas such as bathrooms.
 Some schools have found that implementing sound detection in bathrooms solves that problem.